-- experiences of people using the service
+- experiences of people in the service

-- Staff practices
+- staff practices

-- communication and interactions.
+- communication and interactions

+- staff are supporting people effectively during visits.

 - people using the service

 - staff

-- relatives, friends and carers of people using the service
+- · relatives, friends and carers of people using the service

 - visiting professionals and stakeholders.

 - staff rota and deployment

 - risk assessment/plans/polices for lone working where appropriate

-- tools for assessing staffing.
+- · tools for assessing staffing.

-- staff roles and duties - how information in personal plans informs staffing - how the manager assesses and monitors staffing levels and skill mix, and when adjustments are made - staff rota and deployment, is it meeting people's needs, how do you know? - the use of agency or sessional staff and how this is managed.
+- · staff roles and duties - how information in care and support plans informs staffing - how the manager monitors staffing levels and skill mix, and when adjustments are made - staff rota and deployment is it meeting people's needs, how do you know - the use of agency or sessional staff and how this is managed.